dmx-systems/dmx-documentation/docs/user.rst

 In DMX you create a topic type with these fields (which are also topic types).
 Each concrete album you create then has a form with these fields to fill in.

-DMX comes with a few predefined topic types, e.g. person, institution, or note.
+DMX comes with a few predefined topic types, e.g. person, organization, or note.
 You can add your own topic types and by doing so you define your own data model.

 .. _user-associations-and-association-types: